playfulprogramming/playfulprogramming/content/crutchcorn/posts/layered-react-structure/index.md

 ![A preview of a theme picker for Ant Design](./ant_design_themes.png)

-Despite the down-ladden tone I've used in the last two paragraphs, I think this is great news for you!
+Despite the down-laden tone I've used in the last two paragraphs, I think this is great news for you!
 Knowing what will come enables you to prepare for it.
 Further, having a consistent set of components allows you to document and enforce more consistency in your apps.

 However, the problem comes when you don't have documentation or a good reference of what UI components are available to you as a developer on the team.